michalroots/michalroots.github.io/_posts/2021-11-27-obsidian-to-github.md

 I now have a funky netlify url: `https://sleepy-mahavira-46dee4.netlify.app/` which I can change into a custom domain with SSL, which is the obvious next step.

+I also tested the speed of publishing and it works instantly.
+I edit in Obsidian, push with Github Desktop and it's live.

+## Setting up custom domain